tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

            V
 ~~~

-Imported PSKs replace the string "ext binder" with "imp binder" when deriving `binder_key`.
+Imported PSKs use the string "imp binder" rather than "ext binder" or "res binder"
+when deriving `binder_key`.
 This means the binder key is computed as follows:

 ~~~